conferencetools/tickets-module/docs/configuration.md

 ## Open tickets

-The final config file to look at is `config/autoload/opentickets.local.php.dist` copy this as `config/autoload/opentickets.local.php` This file contains all the settings for open tickets itself.
+The final config file to look at is `opentickets.local.php.dist` copy this as `opentickets.local.php` This file contains all the settings for open tickets itself.
 It is divided into three keys

 ### Financial